 Shareholders have an opportunity annually to cast an advisory vote in connection with our executive compensation program.
-At the 2022 annual meeting, 96% of the votes were cast in favor of the advisory say-on-pay proposal in connection with the Company's 2021 executive compensation.
+At the 2023 annual meeting, 96% of the votes were cast in favor of the advisory say-on-pay proposal in connection with the Company's 2022 executive compensation.
 The Committee believes that this voting result indicates that shareholders generally approve of the structure of executive compensation at Alaska Air Group.

-Overview: the CARES Act Has Limited Committee's Ability to Reward and Retain Talent for Three Years
+Overview: the CARES Act Limited Committee's Ability to Reward and Retain Talent from March 2020 - April 2023

-At the outset, the Committee wishes to explain to shareholders how the CARES Act restrictions impacted the Board's ability to recognize high-performing executives who earned promotions just before and during the pandemic, and who then navigated the Company through these challenges to achieve the highest adjusted pre-tax profit among its peers and top-of-industry operational performance in 2022.
+The Company wishes to highlight for shareholders how the CARES Act restrictions impacted the Committee's ability to recognize high-performing executives during a three-year restriction period despite their having led the Company through the pandemic challenges to achieve top-of-industry financial and operational performance over the past several years.